-Dates provide natural sweetness, roasted hazelnuts add a toasty crunch, cacao gives that rich chocolate flavour, and melted dark chocolate ties it all together.
-A pinch of salt is optional but enhances the flavours beautifully.
+If you love chocolate truffles but prefer desserts that feel a little more nourishing and balanced, this recipe is for you.
+Dates provide natural sweetness, roasted hazelnuts add a deep, toasty crunch, cacao brings that intense chocolate flavour, and melted dark chocolate ties everything together beautifully.
+A small pinch of salt is optional, but it really elevates the flavour.

 What Are Perugina ‘Baci’?